-- Greedy algorithms scheduling, shortest paths, minimum spanning trees - Divide-and-conquer variations on sorting and searching, integer multiplication, closest pair of points - Dynamic programming interval scheduling, subsetSum, knapsack, sequence alignment, Bellman-Ford - Network flow Ford-Fulkerson, MFMC theorem, applications - Polynomial time reductions, NP, NP-Complete
+- Asymptotics, data structures, how to describe an algorithm (pseudocode) - Graphs data structures, graph traversals, connectivity, DAGs - Greedy algorithms scheduling, shortest paths, minimum spanning trees - Divide-and-conquer variations on sorting and searching, integer multiplication, closest pair of points - Dynamic programming interval scheduling, subsetSum, knapsack, sequence alignment, Bellman-Ford - Network flow Ford-Fulkerson, MFMC theorem, applications - Polynomial time reductions, NP, NP-Completeness

-Course atmosphere, diversity and inclusion: We intend to provide a positive and inclusive atmosphere in classes and on the associated virtual platforms.
+Course atmosphere, diversity and inclusion: We intend to provide a positive and inclusive atmosphere in class and on the associated virtual platforms.
 Students from a wide range of backgrounds and with a diverse set of perspectives are welcome.
 We ask that students treat each other with thoughtfulness and respect, and do their part to make all their peers feel welcome.
 Your suggestions are encouraged and appreciated.
 Please let us know ways to improve the effectiveness of the course for you personally or for other students or student groups.